 Typically a beam, either wood or metal, will be installed in the area where the wall was removed to carry the weight.
 At times a contractor may refer to this beam as a “header”.

-At each end of the header or beam a contractor will usually have support of some type; often a post.
+At each end of the header or beam, a contractor will usually have a support of some type, often a post.
 The base of this post needs a solid area or base to sit on.
 At times a concrete pier or footing is required to be installed to facilitate carrying the weight.

-Engineers have different ways to to support a ceiling where a load bearing wall has been removed
+Engineers have different ways to support a ceiling where a load bearing wall has been removed

-Generally most Building Jurisdictions require a permit when there are structural modifications to a house.
-Small openings for doors and windows are generally quick and easy to obtain.
+Generally, most Building Jurisdictions require a permit when there are structural modifications to a house.
+Small openings for doors and windows are typically quick and easy to obtain.
 When a long or large load bearing wall is going to be removed, then the building departments will usually require a set of plans that are stamped by a structural engineer.
-If there is any electrical or plumbing in the wall, then a electrical and plumbing permit may be required for those modifications.
+If there is any electrical or plumbing in the wall, then an electrical and plumbing permit may be required for those modifications.